iahmadhabibx/javascript360/README.md

 # Day - 29:
 Make the image follow the cursor.
 # Day - 30:
-Prevent users to pase anything on your web using simple pase event listener.
+Prevent users to paste anything on your web using simple paste event listener.